 The District may provide a live hearing with all Parties physically present in the same geographic location or, at the District's discretion, the District may provide any or all Parties, witnesses, and other participants the ability to appear at the live hearing virtually, with technology enabling participants simultaneously to see and hear each other in real time.
-If either Party requests, the District must provide any or all Parties, witnesses, and other participants the ability to appear at the live hearing virtually, with technology enabling participants simultaneously to see and hear each other in real time.
+If either Party requests, the District must provide any or all Parties, witnesses, and other participants the ability to appear at the live hearing virtually, with technology enabling participants to appear at the live hearing virtually, with technology enabling participants to appear at the live hearing virtually, with technology enabling participants to appear at the live hearing virtually, with technology enabling participants to see and hear each other in real time.